meetdottie/dottie-api-docs/README.md

 3. Get an APP-token, using the ID-token from above
 4. Use the API 🚀

-All the endpoints are availible here: [API-documentation (Swagger)](https://api.dottie.no/swagger/index.html)
+All the endpoints are available here: [API-documentation (Swagger)](https://api.dottie.no/swagger/index.html)

 To authenticate, you need to perform two sequential calls to endpoints (points 2 and 3 above).

 ## 1. Create API user

 Goto [settings > integrations](https://app.dottie.no/settings/integrations/services) in Meet Dottie and click the "API-user" button.
-It's availible if your have EDIT rights to Dottie Settings.
+It's available if your have EDIT rights to Dottie Settings.

-This will show a window where you can create an API user that you wil be using the API on behalf of.
+This will show a window where you can create an API user that you will be using the API on behalf of.
 The email of the user will be in the format dottie-api@yourdomain.com, and the password will be shown **once** to you.
 The API user will be assigned the roles `HR` and `ADMIN`.
-Check and modify priviliges to these roles accordingly in the [settings](https://app.dottie.no/settings/access)
+Check and modify privileges to these roles accordingly in the [settings](https://app.dottie.no/settings/access)

-If you need to invalidate the credentials or generate new you can use the same window.
+If you need to invalidate the credentials or generate new, you can use the same window.

 ## 2. Acquire ID-token